The Bramley Line

 Welcome to Norfolks disused railway's page of Magdalen Road-Watlington to Wisbech line.

-The Bramley Line Between Watlington or Magdalen Road was opened in February 1848 and was closed in 1968 as far as Wisbech.
+The Bramley Line Between Watlington and Magdalen Road was opened in February 1848 and was closed in 1968 as far as Wisbech.

 The Bramley Line called at

-Sadly this part in-between Watlington & Wisbech is blocked off in many parts and Wisbech Station has been demolished and a housing estate built over the area.
+Sadly this part between Watlington & Wisbech is blocked off in many positions; Wisbech Station has been demolished, and a housing estate has been built over the area.

 Google My maps coverage from the Bramley line

 Watlington | Magdalen Road station